DrSpaniel/CART315/Process/journal.md

 alex and i are still working on figuring how to get the chess section going. that is what this next class is for!

+What specific questions where you trying to answer (goals)?

+completing the RPS (RSP?) section.

+Was it a look/feel, role, implementation prototype?

+definitely implementation

+What fidelity levels are you dealing with?

+still in the primitive area. this is a prototype after all! art last!

+What did you learn and what are the next steps?

+i learned that modulus is super handy for looping logic. math is awesome.